dgkanatsios/CKAD-exercises/a.core_concepts.md

 kubernetes.io > Documentation > Tasks > Access Applications in a Cluster > [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

+Before jumping into exercises, let's define the terms *pod* and *namespace*

+### Pod

+A [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) is the smallest deployable unit in K8s.
+If you want to deploy a container it gets deployed in it's own pod.
+A pod can store container management info like restart policy and liveness and readiness probes.

+A pod can have more than one container.
+Generally, tight coupling is frowned up on in distributed systems.
+However, it becomes necessary to tightly couple certain containers together in the Kubernetes world.
+For instance, two containers may need a shared volume or brownfield apps may require tight coupling between two components.
+Pods in a container share the same IP and port space.

+### Namespace

+[Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are used to logically separate pods on the same cluster.
+For instance, separate by environment, application or team.
+Namespaces can be configured to communicate with each other.

+Each cluster comes with 3 existing namespaces:

+1. Default – The default namespace is for the objects with no other namespace .

+2. Kube-system – The namespace for the Kubernetes system originated objects.

+3. Kube-public – The namespace used for resources that need to be publicly available to all users.

+All other namespaces can be created as required.

+### ResourceQuota

+[ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is a way to limit the resources that a namespace can use.
+403 error messages are thrown when a resource is requested that exceeds the quota.
+For instance, you can limit compute resources like cpu and memory.

 ### Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace

 <details><summary>show</summary>